 Everything about Domaine de la Cote de l’Ange Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Domaine de la Cote de l’Ange only dates back to 1972 when the domaine was founded by Jean Claude Mestre and Monique Jeune.
 The Jeune family were quite experienced as growers and winemakers in the southern Rhone as the family had previously owned the well regarded Domaine Monpertuis.
 Domaine de la Cote de l’Ange produced their first vintage in 1974.
-The property has remained in the same families hands and is managed today by Yannick and Corinne Gasparri.
+The property has remained in the hands of the same family and is managed today by Yannick Gasparri and Corinne Gasparri.

 Domaine de la Cote de l’Ange Vineyards, Wines, Winemaking

 Domaine de la Cote de l’Ange owns 13.5 hectares of vineyards in Chateauneuf du Pape and an additional 2.5 hectares of vines located in the Cotes du Rhone.
 1.5 hectares are devoted to the growing of white wine grapes.
 The remaining 12 hectares are used in the production of red Chateauneuf du Pape wine.

 Domaine de la Cote de l’Ange produces three red wines and one white wine in Chateauneuf du Pape. wine.